vecin2/ws_playbook/README.md

 #sudo apt-add-repository --yes --update ppa:ansible/ansible
 sudo apt install ansible
 ```
-Installing ansible using apt, makes ansible use the python3 versionthat is configured.
+Installing ansible using apt, makes ansible use the python3 version that is configured.
 If `python3` points to 3.8 will use 3.8, if it points to 3.10 it will use 3.10

 ## Set-up ssh key